MSc in Modern South Asian Studies

 · Advanced language (for students who already have a grounding)

 Please note that options will change from time to time, and not all will be run every year.

 The MSc is jointly taught by staff within the social sciences and humanities, who will also assess your application.
-The application process is administered by the School of Interdisciplinary Area Studies.
+The application process is administered by the Oxford School of Global and Area Studies (OSGA), formerly the School of Interdisciplinary Area Studies (SIAS).

 Students on the course will experience a variety of teaching modes, including lectures, seminars, classes, student presentations, and small group teaching.
 Supervision for the thesis will be offered as a series of individual meetings between you and your thesis supervisor.

 You will be required to gather relevant materials for your thesis during the course, usually by working in libraries and archives in the UK, but potentially also via fieldwork.

 Assessment is through a combination of coursework, assessed essays, written examinations and the thesis.

 The Course Handbook for 2017-18 is attached below.
 (Please note information in the handbook relates specifically to the year for which it was published and may change in future years.)